jombard/IntegraBluePropertiesWeb/content/about/about.md

 **Creativity & adventure**<br>
 We try to think outside the box and love to inject a little fun into our projects!

+### Who We Are

+Jon Lombard started IntegraBlue Properties to bring an open and honest business to the property market.
+He is primarily interested in working with HMO landlords and holiday home owners.

+Jon lives in Dorset with his wife and daughter, and when he is not in front of the computer working on his web business or spending time with his family, he can be found running around the trails of the hilly Dorset coastline.